 Nice Girl: Will be friends with anyone, unless they hurt Mikuru.

 Verbal Tic: "Nyoronote Japanese for tilde (~)" though she only says it very rarely (once in the anime).
 The anime also adds "megas"; though it's used only once in the actual anime it appears in her character songs.

 You Gotta Have Blue Hair: Green.
 Interesting to note, she's the only character with an odd hair color who is not confirmed to be a humanoid interface.

 Emiri Kimidori is a mysterious student in North High and a Mysterious Watcher to the Brigade.
-She is revealed to be a humanoid interface just like Yuki, but has done very little, save for a couple of minor plots and being an ally to the Student Council President.
-That is, until Volume 10, where she reveals herself to be somewhat of an Obstructive Bureaucrat working under the Data Overmind.
-She becomes an observer to the Sky Canopy Domain, but refuses to act unless ordered by the Data Overmind.
+She is revealed to be a humanoid interface just like Yuki, but does very little, save for a couple of minor plots and being an ally to the Student Council President.

 Adaptation Induced Plot Hole: More regarding characterization.
 The character songs for the anime's first season were released prior to the tenth-novel preview; building off the fact that she's an interface, the songs portrayed her as someone reaching for humanity and wanting to participate in the fun everyone else has but being unable to.
 The tenth-novel preview, however, revealed that she doesn't give a damn about anything that interferes with what the Entity wants, not even Yuki's personal safety.

 All-Powerful Bystander: Of the first and last variety at the same time: she hasn't been ordered to help out Nagato when she gets sick in the tenth novel, and she doesn't care enough about her to do so either.
 Thus, she just continues to watch.